Aortic valve regurgitation

 Lifestyle and home remedies

-While lifestyle changes can't prevent or treat your condition, your doctor might suggest that you incorporate several heart-healthy lifestyle changes into your life.
+While lifestyle changes can't prevent or treat your condition, your health care team might suggest that you practice some heart-healthy habits.
 These may include:

 Preparing for an appointment

 If you think you might have symptoms of heart valve disease, make an appointment for a health checkup.
 You may be referred to a doctor trained in heart diseases.
 This doctor is called a cardiologist.

 If you have aortic valve regurgitation, consider being cared for by a medical team that specializes in heart valve disease.